Intrinsic piezoelectricity of PZT: Conclusions

 In summary, we have presented a straightforward method to uncover the intrinsic piezoelectric behaviors of PZT near the MPB along the polar axis.
 We found that PZT with $x=0.47$ exhibits a $d_{33}$ piezoelectric coefficient of 46.4 $\pm$ 4.4 pm/V and a spontaneous polarization of 88.7 $\pm$ 4.6 $\mu$C/cm$^2$ along the polar $c$-axis of the tetragonal structure.
 Our experimental results align well with predictions from first-principles-derived calculations but contradict with those from phenomenological calculations.
-Our findings indicate that the significant piezoelectric effect of $d_{33}$ observed in PZT ceramics near the MPB is not due to the crystal's intrinsic piezoelectric effect but is primarily driven by extrinsic effects.
-In the technical application of PZT films, achieving a substantial piezoelectric response requires careful consideration of these extrinsic effects, including domain reversal and movement.
+Our findings indicate that the significant piezoelectric effect ($d_{33}$) observed in PZT ceramics near the MPB is primarily driven by extrinsic effects, rather than the crystal’s intrinsic piezoelectric properties.
+These extrinsic effects include enhanced domain wall mobility, phase coexistence and transformation, and intergranular and intragranular strain effects.
+These mechanisms play a crucial role in amplifying the piezoelectric response, particularly in polycrystalline PZT ceramics.
+Understanding these extrinsic factors is essential for optimizing the piezoelectric performance of PZT-based materials for various applications.
+In technical applications of PZT films, achieving a substantial piezoelectric response requires careful consideration of these extrinsic effects, including domain reversal and movement.